vyraun/Half-Size/README.md

 The sentence-vector evalution is based on SentEval (https://github.com/facebookresearch/SentEval).
 The generated embedding file could be directly used following the SentEval bow.py example.

 The algorithm can be used to generate embeddings of any size, not necessarily half.

+Another paper which partially uses this code is [On Dimensional Linguistic Properties of the Word Embedding Space](https://arxiv.org/abs/1910.02211).